There Are Extensive & Persistent Divides Between Those Who Can Easily Access the Internet and Those Who Cannot

+Affordable and accessible broadband is a necessity for all, regardless of race, income or geographic location.
 During these extraordinary times, the people served by the nonprofit community are increasingly dependent on reliable internet in order to access a variety of nonprofit services, including public health information, telemedicine, unemployment resources, education, artistic inspiration, religious services, and more.
 Congress must act swiftly to ensure that households in all communities can fully participate in school, telemedicine, job search, and spiritual or cultural programs

 The Digital Divide is an Equity Issue that Plagues Rural & Urban Communities Alike.